Mark L. Wygoda, Head

 The curricula and programs within the department are listed below:

-- Clinical Laboratory Science.
+- Medical Laboratory Science.
 This curriculum is planned to prepare clinical laboratory science/medical technology students to meet the standards of modern medical practices and to fulfill the certification requirements.
 The curriculum is accredited by NAACLS (P. O. Box 75634, Chicago, IL 60675-5634, (773-714-8880).
 Upon successful completion of the curriculum the student is granted a B.S. degree and is eligible to take the national certification examination.

 - Radiologic Sciences.
 The curriculum is designed to prepare students to become competent radiographers.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology.
 Upon completion of the program, the student is eligible for a Bachelor of Science degree in Radiologic Sciences and is eligible to take the American Registry of Radiologic Technologists national certification examination to become a certified radiographer.